mehwaffle10/Waffle_Balance/README.md

 ### Fire
 - Can spread diagonally
-- Can spread from non-player blobs
+- Can spread from non-player and non-vehicle blobs

 ### Gold
 - Gives 8 coins per hit instead of gold